nodejscn/node-api-cn/esm/commonjs_json_and_native_modules.md

-CommonJS, JSON, and Native modules can be used with [`module.createRequire()`][].
+CommonJS, JSON, and native modules can be used with [`module.createRequire()`][].

 ```js